This list will be updated with many SF titles I have stacked up in film cans but have not yet cataloged.

 A good cast, a good story, excellent design in sets, props and costumes, a solid script and good special effects!
 Not quite what you expect from a Roger Corman film starring Vincent Price, but this thrilling movie, based on a Jules Verne tale, really delivers the goods.
 Usually a ham, Price gives a credible and restrained performance as Robur, the pacifist madman who seeks to end all war by threatening aerial bombardment in the mid-19th Century.
 Charles Bronson, so young he’s almost cute, is the US agent onboard the amazing airship Albatross.
 The model, designed by Jim Danforth , is a lovely confection.
 Its interior design is Victorian eye candy and the crew are togged out in jolly striped uniforms.
 With Henry Hull, Mary Webster and Philip Evans.

-We’ll see a 1963 interview documentary in which the author explains himself, followed by some short films based on his stories.
-The author discusses his work and his working methods at length, the camera trails him as he goes about his neighborhood on a bike, since he does not drive, and he comes across as a very nice guy.
-We see him mentoring young writers and meeting with other writers for discussion and criticism.
+MEET RAY BRADBURY!
+We’ll see a 1963 documentary in which the author explains himself, followed by some short films based on his stories.
+Ray Bradbury discusses his work and his working methods at length.
+The camera trails him as he goes about LA on a bike, since he does not drive.
+We see him mentoring young writers and meeting with other writers for discussion and criticism of ongoing work.

 Fritz Lang’s ground-breaking science-fiction masterpiece, inspired by his visit to New York and vision of its skyline.
 His vision of the great city of the future has massive skyscrapers pierced by highways and topped by landing pads!
 Aircraft buzz between the buildings!
 But in the horrid underground levels, the workers dwell and toil!
 Here is cinema’s first robot, created by a mad scientist!
 Class war breaks out between the workers and the thinkers!
 One of the greatest silent films, it is wonderfully designed and still exciting.